-This paper proposes a stabilizing receding horizon control via an image space navigation function for 3D eye-in-hand visual feedback systems, which are highly nonlinear and relatively fast systems.
+This paper proposes a stabilizing receding horizon control via an image space navigation function for a 3-D eye-inhand visual feedback system, which are highly nonlinear and relatively fast system.
 The main contribution of this paper is to show that the path planner which always remains in the camera field of view during the servoing is designed for the position-based visual feedback receding horizon control based on optimal control theory.
 Especially, our proposed method does not need a desired image a priori.
-Simulation results are presented to verify the control performance with visibility maintenance of the proposed control scheme and the previous one [11].
+Simulation results are presented to verify the control performance with visibility maintenance of the proposed control scheme and the previous one [10].